-Autumn Term: Mr Stika, ID Tags and Textile Key Ring
+Autumn Term: Mr Stika, ID Tags & Textile Key Ring

 Product Design: In groups, students will be given the opportunity to design and select a sticker that represents their class.
 This is a short two week classwork project that will introduce designing and computerised manufacture.

 Later in the term students will design and make ID tags which will be made from wood, metal and plastic.
-They will be shown how to cut, shape and decorate these materials in order to produce an individual design.
+They will be shown how to cut, shape and decorate these materials in order to produce an individual design developing their foundation learning experiences in the workshop.